AlixWang/FE-Daily/english-learning/daily-dictation-101-200.md

 # 2024-10-06
 Today we salute you Mr Giant Taco Salad Inventor.
 Ground beef, refried beans, guacamole, cheese, sour cream and if there is any room left a few shreds of lettuce!
 I don't see no lettuce.

+# 2024-10-07
+Yeah, I've lost so much weight. that if I don't hold these up.

+they'll fall, and I'm not gonna do that right now!
+But uh,

+I'm really please with this and I just wanna share this with everybody.

+Thanks a lot.